'Our gentle giant loved making people laugh' - Tributes paid to young Nuneaton man who was stabbed to death

 “Rest in peace, our dear Tom.
 You will always be loved and never forgotten.
 With all our love.”

-Tom's heartdbroken mum added: “Tom was not only my first-born child, but he was a friendly, loving, caring and sentimental son and stepson.
+Tom's heartbroken mum added: “Tom was not only my first-born child, but he was a friendly, loving, caring and sentimental son and stepson.

 “As a big brother to his sister and two brothers, he was a good role model and would always be there if any of them needed him.